-Seven in every 10 (71%) of U.K. marketers are tracking the carbon cost of their digital marketing campaigns.
-However, the tech currently used to track emissions is still quite nascent, with 83% still relying on estimated figures or calculations.
-Furthermore, there is a lack of standardisation, with both independent and in-house solutions widely used.
+Almost two-thirds (61%) of U.S. marketers are tracking the carbon cost of their digital marketing campaigns.
+However, the tech currently used to track emissions is still quite nascent, with 56% still relying on estimated figures or calculations.
+Furthermore. there is a lack of standardization, with both independent and in-house solutions widely used.